 Tel: +44 (0)23 8059 6116

 It's not always straightforward to access e-resources when you're away from campus.
-Our Accessing Resources guide will give you the information you need to access our subscription content - including details of the VPN service which is invaluable in ensuring the best possible access from home.
+Our Accessing Resources guide will give you the information you need to access our subscription content - including details of the SVE service (Southampton Virtual Environment) which is invaluable in ensuring the best possible access from home.

 The National Oceanographic Library is a dynamic service, and is continually adding resources and developing services to support the research and teaching at the National Oceanography Centre.
 The information on these pages will tell you more about the library, how it supports study and research at NOC, its collections and the services available to students, staff and the general public.